aurelionw/math-visualizer/README.md

 This repository contains a web application for interactive function analysis, including zero-crossings, extrema, inflection points, and end behavior.
 The tool is primarily aimed at educational and mathematical purposes.

+This tool allows users to analyze mathematical functions in an educational, visual and interactive way

 ## Features

 - Detects and plots: